devetek/loadtest-simulator/README.md

 ### How To Develop Your Own

 Create file under `attacker/task`, for example `zes.py` or `atreus.py`.
 Then create your own data from `attacker/data`, on this path also create your own data, for example `atreus.py`.
 After 2 file created, then edit file task you create previously, then import your data.

-And then follow this step below to.
+After attacker created, please create your own exporter config here `nginx/access-log-exporter/lite-atreus.yml`.
+Edit the file base on your service/path requirement.

 ### Running All Requirement